shenfe/stat.js/README.md

     <div stat-view stat-code="key2" stat-data="{...}">view this</div>
     <a stat-click stat-view stat-code="key3" stat-data="{...}" href="javascript:void(0);">click or view this</a>
     <a id="test" href="javascript:void(0);">click this</a>
-    <script src="//path/to/mine.js" charset="utf-8"></script>
+    <script src="//path/to/stat.js" charset="utf-8"></script>
     <script type="text/javascript">
-        Mine.config({
+        Stat.config({
-            /* The default attribute that stores the statistic (stat, for short) data. */
+            /* The default attribute that stores the statistic (stat, for short) data */
             defaultDataAttr: 'stat-data',
-            /* The default attribute that stores the stat code which represents a unique stat object. */
+            /* The default attribute that stores the stat code which represents a unique stat object */
             defaultCodeAttr: 'stat-code',

-            /* Each stat key and its options */ 'key1': {
+            /* Each stat code and its options */ 'key1': {
                 data: function (node) {
                     return {
                         url: node.getAttribute('href')
                     };
-                } /* If not defined, the stat data would be got from the key attribute's value and the default data attribute's value. */
+                }
             },
             'key2': {
                 view: {
-                    once: false, /* If one time is enough. */
+                    once: false, /* If one time is enough */
-                    whole: false /* If the whole area should be viewed. */ }
+                    whole: false /* If the whole area should be viewed */ }
             }

-            /* Specify the way to send stat requests. */
+            /* Specify the way to send stat requests */
             sendBy: {
                 type: 'image',
                 url: function () {}, /* String or Function */